godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``1`` |
 +-----------+-------+

-LCD sub-pixel layout used for font anti-aliasing.
+LCD subpixel layout used for font anti-aliasing.
 See :ref:`FontLCDSubpixelLayout<enum_TextServer_FontLCDSubpixelLayout>`.

 ----